robert-hh/ATTiny-Watchdog-for-MicroPython/Readme.md

 - The second pulse shows the state of the watchdog, short for sleep and long for watch.
 - The third pulse shows the state of the reset line, short for high and long for low.
 - That is followed  by a burst of short pulses.
-The burst length indicates the remaining time until timout in the respective state.
+The burst length indicates the remaining time until timeout in the respective state.

 The status output will indicate the watchdog state; low for sleeping and high for watching.